cloudentity/pyron/docs/plugin-dev-scala.md

 PLUGIN_VERIFY_APIKEY__HEADER=apikey
 ```

-Now we can use the plugin in a rule
+Restart Pyron.
+Now we can use the plugin in a rule:

 ```json
 {